nCino (NASDAQ:NCNO) Issues Q3 2022 Earnings Guidance

-In other news, VP Jeanette Sellers sold 1,791 shares of nCino stock in a transaction dated Wednesday, June 9th.
-The shares were sold at an average price of $62.28, for a total transaction of $111,543.48.
-Following the sale, the vice president now owns 8,028 shares of the company’s stock, valued at approximately $499,983.84.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director William J. Ruh sold 5,000 shares of nCino stock in a transaction dated Thursday, June 17th.
-The shares were sold at an average price of $63.03, for a total transaction of $315,150.00.
-Following the sale, the director now directly owns 10,000 shares in the company, valued at approximately $630,300.
+In other nCino news, CRO Joshua L. Glover sold 5,690 shares of the company’s stock in a transaction dated Tuesday, August 3rd.
+The shares were sold at an average price of $63.33, for a total transaction of $360,347.70.
+Following the sale, the executive now directly owns 81,261 shares of the company’s stock, valued at $5,146,259.13.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director William J. Ruh sold 5,000 shares of the company’s stock in a transaction dated Thursday, June 17th.
+The stock was sold at an average price of $63.03, for a total transaction of $315,150.00.
+Following the sale, the director now directly owns 10,000 shares in the company, valued at $630,300.
 The disclosure for this sale can be found here.
-Insiders sold 103,608 shares of company stock worth $6,574,485 in the last 90 days.
-Corporate insiders own 35.40% of the company’s stock.
+Insiders sold 49,083 shares of company stock valued at $3,152,806 in the last three months.
+Company insiders own 35.40% of the company’s stock.

 A hedge fund recently raised its stake in nCino stock.
-Morgan Stanley increased its holdings in shares of nCino, Inc. (NASDAQ:NCNO) by 102.8% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 439,153 shares of the company’s stock after acquiring an additional 222,582 shares during the period.
-Morgan Stanley owned approximately 0.46% of nCino worth $26,313,000 at the end of the most recent reporting period.
-81.99% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley raised its holdings in nCino, Inc. (NASDAQ:NCNO) by 102.8% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 439,153 shares of the company’s stock after acquiring an additional 222,582 shares during the quarter.
+Morgan Stanley owned about 0.46% of nCino worth $26,313,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 81.99% of the company’s stock.

 About nCino